elabftw/elabdoc/doc/user-guide.rst

 Ellipsis menu (the three dots on the top right)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Switch Editor entry will switch from the WYSIWYG editor (TinyMCE) to the markdown editor.
-And the Delete entry is to remove the experiment.
+And the Delete entry is to remove the Experiment.

 ---------------